PrimeTDMomega/discord-bot-java/README.md

 5. Next, you will need to install a Java library for interacting with the Discord API.
 One option is JDA (Java Discord API), which can be found at https://github.com/DV8FromTheWorld/JDA.
 To install JDA, you will need to add it as a dependency to your project.

 **NOTE:** If you're gonna use Maven then you will need to add the sample code given in your `pom.xml`

+This sammple code creates a simple bot that listens for messages starting with "!hello" and responds with a greeting.

+To create a meme Discord bot, you can modify this code to include functionality for generating memes.
+This could involve using an API or library